certik/math_notes/01-paper.md

 $$\mathbf{a}\wedge \mathbf{b} = i \mathbf{a} \times \mathbf{b}\,,$$
 where $i = e_1 \wedge e_2 \wedge e_3$ is a unit pseudoscalar, $i^2=-1$.

+This is also related to the Hodge star operator that provides isomorphism between axial vectors (pseudovectors) and bivectors (2-forms).

 Give examples from physics for each.
 It should be possible to build this structure fully using antisymmetric tensors.